 Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

-Here’s a look at the Las Vegas Real Estate Market for September, 2017.
-According to a report released on September 6th by the Greater Las Vegas Association of REALTORS® (GLVAR), property prices pausing as we step in the fall season.
+Here’s a look at the Las Vegas Real Estate Market for September 2018.
+According to a report released on September 7th by the Greater Las Vegas Association of REALTORS® (GLVAR), the current low inventory numbers should improve as we move into the end of the year and beginning of next year.
+Let’s take a closer look at the Las Vegas market trends.

 A Look at the Condo Market

-The median price for a townhome or condo in Las Vegas for August was $137,250.
-This amount shows an increase from the $130,000 median price of July.
-The current price range shows a increase of 19.3 percent from this time last year.
-At the end of August, there were 683 properties on the market without an offer.
-The low number of condos listed shows a decrease of 45.1 percent from last year.
+The median price for a townhome or condo in Las Vegas for August was $169,950, which shows an increase from the $166,000 of last month.
+The current median price range shows an increase of 23.8 percent from this time last year.
+At the end of August, there were 1,182 properties on the market without an offer.
+The current number of unsold condos shows an increase of 73.4 percent from August of 2017.

 What Does this Data Mean?